Ajmak9/wuom/README.md

 You operate it.

 Not a hierarchy.
 A perspective.
----
+.---

 ## What is WUOM

 WUOM is not:

-- an application
+* an application
-- a productivity tool
+* a productivity tool
-- a closed methodology
+* a closed methodology
+* a business consulting model

 WUOM is:

+* an operational reading apparatus
-- a structural model
+* a structural model for organizing complexity
-- a visual-operational framework
-- a system to think, organize and act
+* a system to think, organize and act before deciding

 ---